 Now, you might be thinking—why would I want to cheat step counters in the first place, what do I stand to gain?
 This may be a bit controversial, but if we are going to talk about the how, then we need to talk about the why as well.
 That being said, there are actually various reasons that may encourage people to try and outsmart their fitness app, like getting a discount on your health insurance policy or earning financial or social rewards in projects like Charity Miles, Evidation, HealthyWage, Vitality, and so on.
 People might also be tempted to deceive popular web3 and move-to-earn (M2E) apps, like Genopets, Sweatcoin, Dustland and, of course, Stepn.
 Or they may want to gain an upper hand in games that require them to move or change locations, like Pokemon Go, or perhaps they just want to trick their friends into thinking that they ran a marathon in an hour.
 Essentially, the reasons and incentives for cheating step counters are endless.

-Fortunately, the equipment that we are going to be using in this experiment isn’t that easy to acquire.
-That means that those who would try to repeat this experiment to “get rich fast” won’t be able to do so that easily.
-But before we get to the actual testing, it’s important to understand how fitness apps and step counters work, and how they collect data.
+Fortunately, the equipment that we are going to be using in this experiment isn't that easy to acquire.
+Some users might try putting their fitness tracker in a sock or attaching it to a moving object to generate false steps.
+That means that those who would try to repeat this experiment to “get rich fast” won't be able to do so that easily.
+But before we get to the actual testing, it's important to understand how fitness apps and step counters work, and how they collect data.

 How do step counter apps measure speed, distance and steps?

-In short, these technologies need a few things to tell us our location, orientation, speed and the distance we have traveled.
-The GPS signal and MEMS-IMU modules should provide that information.
+Step counter apps rely on two primary technologies working in combination: GPS for location and MEMS-IMU modules for motion detection.
 These technologies are used in various devices and objects like mobile phones, smart watches, planes, cars, industrial machines, drones, and many others.

 Location information

-When the modem in the device receives a signal from the GPS satellite, it compares the time sent by the satellite and the time it is received, and then determines the difference.
-Therefore, knowing the speed of the signal and the time required for its passage, the receiver calculates the distance from the satellite.
+When a device modem receives a signal from the GPS satellite, it compares the transmission time against the received time to calculate the distance from that satellite.
 By having three data sets from three different satellites and knowing their exact position in Earth's orbit, you can calculate the coordinates of the receiver.

 Another technology, called Assisted GPS (A-GPS), allows devices to capture GPS signals better.
 Assisted GPS acquires and stores information about the location of satellites using the cellular network, it uses proximity to cellular towers to calculate positional data.
 In our case, we used a WiFi signal to help our spoofing solution, which allowed us to easily receive the position of the device under test.
 However, if the device can detect too many WiFi networks, it may reject the GPS data that we are feeding it through the GSG module and the whole test may fail.
 Therefore, the EMF shield has to be used.